iansmith/parigot/site/content/en/docs/Examples/helloworld.md

 and the build process more generally.
 This make target runs three key commands.
 First, it uses [buf](https://buf.build) to run a lint pass over your .proto files.
-Then it uses buf to generate the typical golang types that derive from your protobuf schema.
+Then it uses buf to generate the typical golang types that derive from your protobuf schema (contained in the `proto` directory).
 Third, it uses `protoc-gen-parigot` which is a plugin for the `protoc` protobuf compiler that generates parigot's stubs.

 In the case of `helloworld` you'll notice that the file